-140. Whilst mineral extraction is an inherently unsustainable economic activity, new minerals development should aim to minimise the negative impacts of extraction by reducing its carbon footprint, thus contributing to sustainable development.
+141. New minerals development should aim to minimise the negative impacts of extraction by reducing its carbon footprint, thus contributing to sustainable development.
 In doing so, it should seek to limit greenhouse gas emissions from operations and support zero waste objectives.
 This can be done in a variety of ways, for example, locating extraction sites as close as possible to the markets to be served in order to minimise haul distances and transport emissions.
 Minerals working can reduce the carbon storage capacity of a site through, for example, soil and vegetation stripping but it is quite possible to redress this imbalance by good quality appropriate restoration.
 In this way the carbon storage capacity of a site can be increased after production has finished.